Recently Updated on July 11th, 2021

 Suppose you chose “No, I can create my own” in the previous step.

 Parserr will then let you start with a clean slate by letting you create your parsing rules from scratch.

 The first step is to select the email attribute where the useful data can be found.
 Just like last time, your option should be the email’s “Body” since it has the details of the invoice.

 Tip: If you receive invoices in PDF form, you need to select “Attachments” as your source of data.
-You can refer to this post to learn more about extracting data from attachments.
+You can refer to our helpful support article or check out our blog post on extracting pdf form data from attachments to learn more.

 A sample of your test email should then appear in the “Initial data” field below.
 You can use this as your reference while you filter out the information you need.